djpapzin/AI-Assistant-WhatsApp-Bot/README.md

 ## Contact

 If you have any questions, feel free to open an issue or contact the repository owner.
+You can also reach out via Twitter at [@djpapzin](https://twitter.com/djpapzin), [WhatsApp] (https://wa.me/0834837699) via email at djpapzin@gmail.com.

+The code is also available on Replit: [AI-Assistant-WhatsApp-Bot on Replit](https://replit.com/@DjPapzin/Whatsapp-ChatGPT-bot?v=1)